spemer/lottie-animations-json/README.md

 ## lottie-animations-json
-Simple and Minimal animations for mobie and web UI/UX (.json)
+Simple and Minimal animations for mobie and web UI/UX(.json) runs with Airbnb's open-source [Lottie][lottie]
 You can download the animated .json and .aep files from each folders😀

 ### See examples